marcosncosta1/prosthetic-fitter-addon/README.md

 ## Acknowledgments

-Developed for prosthetic fitting applications in medical and assistive technology contexts.
+Developed as part of the VT1 (Virtual Technologies) project at ZHAW - Zurich University of Applied Sciences.
+This work contributes to prosthetic fitting applications in medical and assistive technology contexts.

+**Institution**: ZHAW School of Engineering - Center for Artificial Intelligenc (CAI).
+**Program**: Virtual Technologies (VT1)
+**Academic Year**: Fall 2025